tum-ens/urbs/doc/mathdoc.rst

   :return: a Pandas DataFrame with entities as columns and timesteps as index

   Calculate commodity prices for each modelled timestep.
-  Checks if the input is a float, if it is a float than gets the input value as a fix value for commodity price, otherwise if the input value is not a float, but a string, extracts the price coefficient from the string and  multiplies it with a timeseries of commodity price variables.
+  Checks whether the input is a float.
+If it is a float it gets the input value as a fix value for commodity price.
+Otherwise if the input value is not a float, but a string, it extracts the price coefficient from the string and  multiplies it with a timeseries of commodity price variables.

 Process Economical Parameters
 -----------------------------

 **Weighted Average Cost of Capital for Process**, :math:`i_{vp}`, : The parameter :math:`i_{vp}` represents the weighted average cost of capital for a process technology :math:`p` in a site :math:`v`.
-The weighted average cost of capital gives the interest rate(%) of costs for capital after taxes.
+The weighted average cost of capital gives the interest rate (%) of costs for capital after taxes.
 The related section for this parameter in the spreadsheet can be found under the "Process" sheet.
 Here each row represents another process :math:`p` in a site :math:`v` and the ninth column with the header label "wacc" represents the parameters :math:`i_{vp}` of the corresponding process :math:`p` and site :math:`v` combinations.
 The parameter is given as a percentage, where "0,07" means 7%

 **Process Depreciation Period**, :math:`z_{vp}`, (a): The parameter :math:`z_{vp}` represents the depreciation period of a process :math:`p` in a site :math:`v`.
 The depreciation period gives the economic lifetime (more conservative than technical lifetime) of a process investment.
 The unit of this parameter is "a", where "a" represents a year of 8760 hours.
 The related section for this parameter in the spreadsheet can be found under the "Process" sheet.
 Here each row represents another process :math:`p` in a site :math:`v` and the tenth column with the header label "depreciation" represents the parameters :math:`z_{vp}` of the corresponding process :math:`p` and site :math:`v` combinations.